Cheap Flights from Amsterdam to Athens, Starting at 29 EUR

 Book Your Amsterdam to Athens Flight Now

-The cheapest Amsterdam to Athens fare rewards flexibility on your dates and your airline.
-With Transavia, KLM, Aegean and Sky Express all fighting for the route, every bit of that competition works in your favour.
+That €34 Tuesday seat wasn’t luck — it was the cheap month, the midweek day, and the bag I didn’t book.
+The cheapest Amsterdam to Athens fare rewards flexibility on your dates and your airline, and with Transavia, KLM, Aegean and Sky Express all fighting for the route, every bit of that competition works in your favour.
 Lock in your price before it climbs, then add the island hop once your dates are set.

 Find the cheapest Amsterdam to Athens flights today